Heterogeneous Deep Graph Infomax: Introduction

 \section{Introduction}

-Numerous real-world applications, such as social networks~\cite{JZhang19}, financial platform~\cite{ren2019ensemfdet} and knowledge graphs~\cite{WMWG17} exhibit the favorable property of graph data structure.
+Numerous real-world applications, such as social networks~\cite{JZhang19}, financial platforms~\cite{ren2019ensemfdet} and knowledge graphs~\cite{WMWG17} exhibit the favorable property of graph structure data.
 Meanwhile, handling graph data is very challenging.
-Because each node has its unique attributes, and the connections between nodes convey important information.
-When learning from the attributes of individual nodes and the connection information among them simultaneously, the task becomes more challenging.
+Because each node has its unique attributes, and the connections between nodes convey essential information.
+When learning from nodes' attributes and the connection information simultaneously, the task becomes more challenging.

-Traditional machine learning methods focus on the features of individual nodes, which obstructs their ability to process graph data.
-Graph neural networks (GNNs) for representation learning of graphs learn nodes' new feature vectors through a recursive neighborhood aggregation scheme~\cite{XHLJ10}.
+Traditional machine learning methods focus on individual nodes' features but ignore the structural information, which obstructs their ability to process graph data.
+Graph neural networks (GNNs) learn nodes' new feature vectors through a recursive neighborhood aggregation scheme~\cite{XHLJ10}.
 With the support of sufficient training samples, a rich body of supervised graph neural network models have been developed~\cite{KW17,VCCRLB18,YYRHL18}.
-However, labeled data is not always available in graph representation learning tasks, and those algorithms are not applicable to the unsupervised learning settings.
-To alleviate the training sample scarcity problem, unsupervised graph representation learning has aroused extensive research interest.
+However, labeled data is not always available in graph representation learning tasks.
+Those algorithms are not applicable to the unsupervised learning settings.
+For the purpose of alleviating the training sample scarcity problem, unsupervised graph representation learning has aroused extensive research interest.
 The goal of this task is to learn a low-dimensional representation of each graph node.
 The representation preserves graph topological structure and node content.
-Meanwhile, the learned representations can be applied to conventional sample-based machine learning algorithms as well.
+Meanwhile, the learned representations can be applied to conventional sample-based machine learning algorithms.